Michele Bachmann: Religion

-Bachmann was raised in "a family of Norwegian Lutheran Democrats" and was a longtime member of Salem Lutheran Church (Wisconsin Evangelical Lutheran Synod) in Stillwater.
+Bachmann is a former Evangelical Lutheran.
+She was raised in "a family of Norwegian Lutheran Democrats" and was a longtime member of Salem Lutheran Church (Wisconsin Evangelical Lutheran Synod) in Stillwater.
 She and her husband withdrew their membership on June 21, 2011, just before she officially began her presidential campaign.
 They had not attended the church for over two years.
-In 2011, the Bachmanns began attending Rockpoint Church in Lake Elmo, member of Evangelical Free Church of America.
+In 2011, the Bachmanns began attending Rockpoint Church in Lake Elmo, which is affiliated with the Evangelical Free Church of America.

 Bachmann has cited theologian Francis Schaeffer as a "profound influence" on her life and her husband's, especially his film series How Should We Then Live?.
 She has also described Total Truth: Liberating Christianity from Its Cultural Captivity by Nancy Pearcey as a "wonderful" book.
 Journalist Ryan Lizza has argued that Bachmann's worldview is deeply influenced by the Christian movement known as Dominionism, citing the influence of Schaeffer and Pearcey as evidence.
 Others have criticized Lizza's article, especially its connection of Schaeffer with Dominionism.
 Religion writer Sarah Posner broadly concurs with Lizza, pointing to the influence of Christian Reconstructionists Herb Titus and R. J. Rushdoony on Bachmann via the curriculum at O. W. Coburn School of Law.